Biomimetic Membranes for Organ Support

 To reach this goal, we will:

-b) Design and control flow characteristics and boundary layers by applying PIV experimental flow investigations and structural design optimization.
+b) Design and control flow characteristics and boundary layer by applying PIV experimental flow investigations and structural design optimization.

 c) Design and synthesize bi-soft segment polyurethane membranes with increased hemocompatibility and gas permeability through phase inversion.

-d) Verify and benchmark the boosted mass transfer capabilities through in-vitro blood tests.
+d) Verify and benchmark the boosted mass transfer capabilities by in-vitro blood tests.

 Financiële details & Tijdlijn